datajake1999/OPL3GM_VSTi/readme.md

 * Wohlstand, for applying various updates to the aforementioned MIDI drivers.
 * The DOSBox Team, for providing a faster alternative to the Nuked OPL3 emulator.
 * Kode54, for providing a high quality resampler.
-* Me, for writing the VST interface for this synth.
+* Me (Datajake), for writing the VST interface for this synth.
 * Developers in the 90s, for creating the original MIDI drivers that this project replicates, as well as the included instrument banks.
 * Sneakernets, for creating the DMXOPL patch set.
 * Old blogs and forums, for tips on VST development.
+* Charles Petzold, for writing Programming Windows, Fifth Edition.